temaatasu457/pines-map/README.md

 # pines-map
 ## Description
-This project displays pines on map (street and satellite view) using coordinated from given dataset.
+This project displays pines on map (street and satellite view) using coordinates from given dataset.